(This Torah Teaching is for Shabbat of June 3rd, 2023)

-Naso (נָשֹׂא)— Hebrew for “take a census” or “lift up,” is the sixth word in the 35th weekly Torah portion (פָּרָשָׁה) in the annual cycle of Torah reading.
-It constitutes Numbers 4:21–7:89.
+Naso (נָשֹׂא)— Hebrew for “take a census” or “lift up,” is the sixth word in the 35th weekly Torah portion (פָּרָשָׁה) in the annual cycle of Torah reading and covers Numbers 4:21–7:89.
 The parashah addresses priestly duties, purifying the camp, restitution for wrongs committed, the wife accused of unfaithfulness (sotah), the nazirite, the Priestly Blessing, and the consecration of the Tabernacle.
 Naso has the largest number of letters, words, and verses of any of the 54 weekly Torah portions.

 Parsha Naso Summary